rr-wfm/MSBuild.Sdk.SqlProj/README.md

 </Project>
 ```

-> Notice that the target framework must be set to `net8.0` or `net10.0` with additional NuGet-based rules.
+> Notice that the target framework must be set to `net8.0` or `net10.0` when using additional NuGet-based rules.

 A xml file with the analysis results is created in the output folder.